jcaxmacher/nvram/content/posts/agile-devops-sre-common-thread.md

 tags: ["agile", "devops", "sre", "supply and demand", "learning organizations"]
 ---

-In the past three decades, the Information Technology industry has seen the rise of many new methodologies and movements that purport to deliver certain benefits like improved team communication & coordination, directional agility, production quality & consistency, and faster customer feedback, to name a few.
+In the past three decades, the Information Technology industry has seen the rise of many new methodologies, architectures and movements that purport to deliver certain benefits like improved team communication & coordination, directional agility, production quality & consistency, and faster customer feedback, to name a few.
 While these methodologies have differing foci, I believe that fundamental value provided to a business is the same for all of them.
 At their core, they enable businesses to use technology to move the demand curve for their product.
 Of course, there are human benefits that are a core element of these methodologies, but our focus here is on why these matter for businesses.

-> At their core, Agile, Dev(Sec)Ops and SRE enable businesses to use technology to move the demand curve for their products.
+> At their core, Agile, Dev(Sec)Ops, SRE, Microservices, etc. enable businesses to use technology to move the demand curve for their products.

 ## Economics and the Internet